armume/Strategic-Sales-Intelligence/README.md

   <img src="retail-sales-analysis/3. figures/sales_by_category.png" width="500">

 3. Which customer segments are buying less?
 Home Office contributes the least to total revenue.
-Revenue concentration in Consumer increases dependency risk and reduces predictability.
+Revenue concentration in consumer increases dependency risk and reduces predictability.
   ### Sales by Segment
   <img src="retail-sales-analysis/3. figures/sales_by_segment.png" width="500">